tunicorpora/texthammer-parsing/README.md

 excellent and easy-to-follow installation instructions at the project's website.

+A quick guide on how to install additional models for the parser:

+1. cd to the parser's installation directory
+2. activate the virtual environment by running `source venv-parser-neural/bin/activate`
+3. download the model by running: `python3 fetch_models.py fi_ftb`

 ### Installing using pip

 The software has been built and tested on Ubuntu 18.04, but any linux platform